 All materials are subject to copyright.

-With special thanks to the following individuals and agencies for assistance in developing these tools and resources:
+With special thanks to the following individuals and organizations for assistance in developing these tools and resources:

 Mike Ghia, Vermont Field Agent, Land For Good

 Ben Waterman, New Farmers for New American Program Coordinator, UVM Center for Sustainable Agriculture